 |Acute kidney failure||Cats||$15,000||$300||$11,600|

-While some of the treatment costs listed above are for the most severe cases, you can see how much a pet insurance plan will save you if the unexpected happens.
-Though you can end up paying an insurance premium for years and never receive the benefit, it's better to think of insurance as an annual cost.
+Some pet owners end up paying an insurance premium for years and never receive the benefit, but it's better to think of insurance as an annual cost.
 If nothing happens to your pet during one policy year, then you've protected your pet and your wallet for the next year.

-It's important to emphasize that insurance is only helpful and worthwhile for large, unexpected expenses.
-Most insurers do not cover preexisting conditions or routine check ups.
-For those treatments and for wellness exams, you'll pay out of pocket either way.
-As such, the decision to purchase pet insurance comes down to risk: how financially and emotionally comfortable are you with the risk that the bill for saving your pet's life is out of your price range?
+As such, the decision to purchase pet insurance comes down to risk: How financially and emotionally comfortable are you with the risk that the bill for saving your pet's life is out of your price range?

-If you're considering purchasing a policy, you should get an actual quote from an insurers' website.
+If you're looking to purchase a policy, get a quote from an insurer's website.
 You can also compare pet insurance plans to find the policy that best matches your budget and desired level of coverage.
-The table below shows quotes for two sample pet profiles: a 4 year old male Labrador, and a 4 year old female Bengal cat.
+The table below shows quotes for two sample pet profiles: a 4-year-old male Labrador and a 4-year-old female Bengal cat.
 For older pets, the costs of pet insurance will likely be much higher and may not be worth the expense.

-Your deductible is the amount of money you have to pay for treatment before insurance kicks in.
-This ranges from $0 to $1,000 for most plans, with higher costs for a lower deductible.
-Reimbursement options are usually available from 50% to 100%, meaning that you can choose to be partially or fully reimbursed.
-And the range for annual and incident maximums varies from as low as $1,000 to higher than $15,000--though you'll be paying substantially more for a higher max.
+Your deductible — ranging from $0 to $1,000 for most plans — is what you must pay for treatment before insurance kicks in.
+Reimbursement options are usually available from 50% to 100%, meaning you can choose to be partially or fully reimbursed.
+The range for annual and incident maximums varies from as low as $1,000 to higher than $15,000, though you'll pay substantially more for a higher max.

-Finally, it's important to note that pet insurance works differently than normal health insurance.
-Whereas companies who cover humans pay for medical fees upfront, pet insurance companies require owners to pay for medical bills and then apply for reimbursement.
+Finally, it's important to note that pet insurance is different from human health insurance.
+Whereas companies that cover humans pay for medical fees upfront, pet insurance companies require owners to pay for medical bills and then apply for reimbursement.
 Some owners express frustration at the reimbursement process and are surprised to learn that certain conditions aren't covered.
-If you're unsure about what's covered, make sure to read over your specific contract and ask the company questions about your plan.
+If you're unsure about what's covered, read your contract and ask the company questions about your plan.